Sokkeldirektoratet

 Evaluation of measurement data during verification

-Uncertainty in measurement data shall be determined and taken into account when results from verification are assessed against these regulatory requirements as regards performance and when stipulating acceptance limits.
+Uncertainty in measurement data shall be determined and taken into account when results from verification are assessed against the performance requirements in these regulations, and when stipulating acceptance limits.

 Section 83.